 What is the treatment for neck whiplash?

 Treatment depends on the severity and the symptoms.
 Painkillers and anti-inflammatory drugs can help alleviate symptoms.
 Also, a neck brace can help keep the neck in an upright position for a few days.
-Sports medicine can help ensure long-term recovery from neck strain after sports injuries.
+Sports medicine can help ensure long-term recovery from neck pain after sports injuries.

 If you are experiencing pain in your neck, you need professional treatment.
-Making an appointment with a sports medicine doctor at Spinal Rehab and Sports Medicine clinic will help your recovery.
+Making an appointment with a sports medicine doctor at Spinal Rehab Sports Medicine clinic will help your recovery.
 Dr. Bob Meyer will diagnose your condition and recommend the best form of sports injury treatment.